onap/integration-simulators-nf-simulator-netconf-server/README.md

 [SUBSCRIPTION]
 models = my-model-1,my-model-2,my-model-3
 ```
 Custom modules, to subscribe to, should be separated with comma.
+Example of that custom config change subscription can be found in `example` directory.

+### REST API
+Netconf server provides REST interface, with enpoints:
+- *GET* `/healthcheck` returns 200 "UP" if server is up and running

 ### logging
 Netconf server print all logs on to the console.
 Logs from python application are also stored in file `/logs/netconf_saver.log`

 ## Development guide
 ### building image